Rob-Rychs/deck/README.md

-# Deck
+# Deckvelop

-This repo started out with SMASHING MAGAZINES 2017 CSS GRID CHALLENGE CONTEST WINNER by James Clarke
+This repo started out with SMASHING MAGAZINES 2017 CSS GRID CHALLENGE CONTEST WINNER by James Clarke titled Deck

 It features a no-JS SPA design using HTML5 and CSS3 only.
 It breaks gracefully.
 It's Super lightweight.
 Uses a nice animation between slides.
 This webiste makes a super quick, performant and beautiful portfolio or showcase gallery for artists or designers.